giotob/TPC_reproduction/README.md

 ## Trainer

-This folder contains the trainer class wraps all the other classes described above.
-It pulls the configuration file, dataloader and model and does a train / val/ test type of training.
+This folder contains the trainer class wrapper that calls all the other classes described above.
+The trianer sets up the training configuration that involves the dataset, hyperparameters and model.